Fed up with Netflix and want to put your brain to work? Try one of these free online courses

 You will also identify myths and facts related to radiation therapy treatment, as well as discuss the roles of healthcare professionals involved in radiation therapy.

-The structured course runs for two weeks from the beginning of June and requires four hours of weekly study.
+The structured course runs for two weeks and requires four hours of weekly study.

 The Open University